Alex Nicol, SEO Content Marketing Specialist, Article-Writing.co

 4. Link Building

 Once the blog has been written and published, it’s time to go about sharing it with your network.
 As Redevolution highlights, the best way to get links back to your site is write amazing content and make your content easily shareable.
 And what kind of content is most likely to get backlinks?
 The kind that answers a question.
+People who SEO write for us are aware of this.

 Neil Clancy, an organic search specialist at EatSleepSEO.com, expands on this ‘natural’ approach to getting backlinks.